-Cathay Pacific Asia Miles: save money by flying out of Hong Kong and with certain partners
+Cathay Pacific Asia Miles: save money with certain partners

 - Aer Lingus

-Singapore Airlines KrisFlyer: unavoidable surcharges unless redeeming for United flights
+Singapore Airlines KrisFlyer: no fuel surcharges on Singapore Airlines, SilkAir or United flights

-Redeeming your Etihad Guest Miles for travel on Virgin Australia is often a low fuel surcharge option for domestic flights within Australia, but note that it isn’t straightforward, requiring a phone call and a 14-day booking lead time.
+Redeeming your Etihad Guest Miles for travel on Virgin Australia is often a low fuel surcharge option for domestic flights within Australia but note that it is not straightforward, requiring a phone call and a 14-day booking lead time.